Brandix

 Brandix Apparel Limited is an apparel manufacturer headquartered in Sri Lanka.
-It is considered to be the leading apparel manufacturing firm in the country.
 The company has branches in the United States of America, United Kingdom, Australia, Singapore, Hong Kong, India, Bangladesh, Cambodia, Mauritius, and the Cayman Islands.
-Brandix has a crucial role in the Sri Lankan economy by being the main contributor to the Gross Domestic Production.
 It is the single largest employer in Sri Lanka's export sector and the highest foreign exchange earning company.

 History

 Brandix was founded in Sri Lanka in 1969 with the assistance of Martin Trust, an American who is regarded as the father of the modern apparel industry in Sri Lanka.
 The company began operations in 1972 as a conglomerate which was formally a part of Omar Group.